sigmaray/multistopwatch/README.md

 ```
 python multitimer.pyw
 ```
-In Windows you can double click launch_timer.bat.
+In Windows you can double click multitimer.pyw

 ## How to run multistopwatch
 ```
 python multistopwatch.pyw
 ```
-In Windows you can double click launch_stopwatch.bat.
+In Windows you can double click multistopwatch.pyw

 ## How to launch game using docker compose